 Activity describes an activity of a WF.
 ActivityInstance describes an activity instance.
 Each ActivityInstance, executed on Resources, has an execution graph described by class ExecutionGraph.
-An execution graph consists of ActivityState and ActivityEvent describing activity state and event, respectively.
+Execution graph consists of ActivityState and ActivityEvent describing activity state and event, respectively.
 The dependency (control or data) between two activity instances is described by Dependency.
-An activity instance is an object or a subject of a dependency; the object depends on the subject.
+An ActivityInstance is an object or a subject of a dependency; the object depends on the subject.
 Activity instances have invoked applications (hasInvokedApplication).